DomBlack/php-scrypt/README.md

 Details of the scrypt key derivation function are given in a paper by Colin Percival, Stronger Key Derivation via Sequential Memory-Hard Functions: [PDF](http://www.tarsnap.com/scrypt/scrypt-slides.pdf).

+An example class using this module can be found in; scrypt.php

 Join in!
 --------